Cindy1229/Quiz-App/README.md

 # Quiz-App
-Simple web app that demonstrates T/F questions, when the user clicks on buttons, it will show the correct answers in green and wrong ones in red.
+A simple web app that demonstrates T/F questions, when the user clicks on buttons, it will show the correct answers in green and wrong ones in red.

 # Demo